15 Best Dumbbell Rear Delt Exercises (With Workout Routine)

 3. Lift the dumbbell, get it as close as possible to the chest height using your arms, and elevate your shoulders to squeeze your trapezius muscles.

-4. Now, lower the dumbbell under controlled motion until it comes back to its starting position.
+4. Now, slowly lower the dumbbell under controlled motion until it returns to its starting position.

 Tips